BayerSe/esback/README.md

 ## Implemented Backtests

+These backtests are currently implemented:

 * Exceedance Residuals Backtest ([McNeil & Frey, 2000])
 * Conditional Calibration Backtest ([Nolde & Ziegel, 2017])
 * Expected Shortfall Regression Backtest (Bayer & Dimitriadis, 2017)

-While all these tests aim at backtesting the ES, they differ with respect to data requirements and possible alternative hypotheses.

-Some of the tests require, in addition to the ES point forecasts, point predictions of the Value-at-Risk and the volatility.

-While all backtests can be used to test whether the ES under- or overestimates the true risk, some of them can furthermore be used to test the ES against the one-sided alternative that the ES is under-estimated.
-This is useful from a regulator's point of view, as holding more capital than required is not problematic.

-The following table provides details on the properties of the tests.
+The following table provides details on the requirements and properties of the tests.

 | Backtest                  | Source                     | Requires VaR | Requires Volatility | One Sided Alternative |
 |---------------------------|----------------------------|--------------|---------------------|-----------------------|